-On behalf of all entities of Rabobank Group, Rabobank has taken out a group policy that is customary for the financial industry.
-Rabobank is of the opinion that this insurance, which is banker's blanket and professional indemnity, is of an adequate level.
+On behalf of all entities of Rabobank Group, Rabobank has taken out a group policy that is customary for the financial industry taking into consideration the scope and complexity of the business of Rabobank Group.
+Rabobank Group is of the opinion that this insurance, which is banker's blanket and professional indemnity, is of an adequate level for the business of Rabobank Group.

-Legal and arbitration proceedings
+Legal and Arbitration Proceedings